ratta2ii/word-counter-cs/README.md

 ### **Description**

 _This is a console application built in C#.
 The program will gather both a word and a sentence from a user.
 It will then check how frequently the word appears in the sentence.
-It should check for full word matches only.
-(For instance, if provided the word "cat" and sentence "I'm walking to the cathedral." the first three letters of the word cathedral would not be counted.)_
+The program should check for full word matches only.

 #